fjahr/lightning-mw/02-peer-protocol.md

 she has created, then sends it to the fundee with `funding_created`.

-The fundee start the construction of the kernel by building the message (including fee and lock height), the schnorr challenge and their side of the signature and sending it all to the funder in `kernel_created`.
+The fundee start the construction of the kernel by building the message (including fee and lock height), the Schnorr challenge and their side of the signature and sending it all to the funder in `kernel_created`.
 The funder can check the challenge herself and then sends back her side of the signature with the `kernel_signed` message.
 At this point the fundee has the final kernel and